Contactless Payment FAQ

 Should you lease a payment terminal?

-Payment services providers have many options for credit card equipment but try avoid leasing the equipment.
+Payment services providers have many options for credit card equipment, but try to avoid leasing the equipment.
 Instead, purchase the equipment you need, just make sure it is NFC-enabled.
-If you are unsure about the payment services provider, you can also go on a month-to-month contract giving you a way out should you know like the service.
+If you are unsure about the payment services provider, you can also go on a month-to-month contract,t giving you a way out should you need to know about the service.

 Save Time, Money, & Resources